KudzanaiGomera/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - What are the gcc flags -Wall -Werror -pedantic -Wextra
 - What are header files and how to to use them with #include

-  0. \_putchar | Write a program that prints \_putchar, followed by a new line.
+- 0-putchar | Write a program that prints \_putchar, followed by a new line.
-     1-alphabet | Write a function that prints the alphabet, in lowercase, followed by a new line.
+- 1-alphabet | Write a function that prints the alphabet, in lowercase, followed by a new line.
+- 2-print_alphabet_x10 Write a function that prints 10 times the alphabet, in lowercase, followed by a new line.